NewForce-at-Mountwest/Career-Prep-Curriculum/book-3-linkedin/im-on-linkedin-what-now.md

 1. Are You An Introvert & Does This All Sound Terrible?
    1. You're not alone.
 You have the control to network at your own pace.
 While the above is a guideline to stay active and be seen on LinkedIn, do what makes you feel comfortable.
 2. What's the difference between self-promotion and bragging?
    1. Bragging is exaggerating your achievements.
 Self-promotion is stating the facts.
-A theme you're hear a lot while working on career prep at NewForce is credit where credit is due.
-If you're stating the facts about your amazing accomplishments and your strengths, you're sharing you with your network.
+A theme you'll hear a lot while working on career prep at NewForce is credit where credit is due.
+If you're stating the facts about your amazing accomplishments and your strengths, you're sharing *you* with your network.
 You deserve to be seen!
 3. I'm feeling super into this networking on LinkedIn thing, and I'm ready to do more.
 What can I do?

    1. [Publish your own relevant article](https://www.linkedin.com/help/linkedin/answer/47537/tips-for-writing-articles-on-linkedin?lang=en)